Advocating for Victims of Car Accidents in Washington and California

 While Lyft and Uber have initial car maintenance requirements to start as a driver, there is no guarantee that the driver will continue maintaining the vehicle.
 Car malfunctions and vehicle maintenance problems are causes of rideshare accidents.
 Common vehicle maintenance issues include brake malfunctions, tire issues, and engine problems.

-If you were involved in an Uber or Lyft accident and want to speak with an attorney you can trust, contact the Premier Injury Law Team today at 425.333.8888.
+If you were involved in an Uber or Lyft accident and want to speak with an attorney you can trust, contact the Justice Through Compensation Team today at 425.333.8888.
 Consultations are 100% FREE and carry no obligation or pressure.

 If you are injured in an accident while driving for Uber or Lyft, your eligibility for compensation depends on who is found to be at fault.